team-mayes/gaussian_wrangler/README.md

 provided includes
 one atom from each of the two molecules.

-**gausscom2com**: This script is primarily used to combine the atoms and their coordinates from one file, with all Gaussian input specifications from another file.
+**gausscom2com**: This script combines the atomic coordinates from one file, with all Gaussian input specifications from another file.

 **gausscom2pdb**: As you might expect, this script takes the atoms and coordinates from a Gaussian input file and creates a PDB from them.
-If a template PDB file is provided, it will replace the coordinates in that PDB with those from the Gaussian input file.
-Otherwise, it will created a generic one.
+If provided a template PDB file, it will replace the coordinates in that PDB with those from the Gaussian input file.
+Otherwise, it will create a generic one.

 **gausslog2com**: As you might expect, this script takes the atoms and coordinates from a Gaussian output file and generates a Gaussian input file using the Gaussian input specifications from a template file.
 By default, the last